Medullary pyramids (brainstem): Structure

 The ventral portion of the medulla oblongata contains the medullary pyramids.
 These two ridge-like structures travel along the length of the medulla oblongata and are bordered medially by the anterior median fissure.
 They each have an anterolateral sulcus along their lateral borders, where the hypoglossal nerve emerges from.
 Also at the side of each pyramid there is a pronounced bulge known as an olive.
 Fibers of the posterior column, which transmit sensory and proprioceptive information, are located behind the pyramids on the medulla oblongata.

 The medullary pyramids contain motor fibers that are known as the corticobulbar and corticospinal tracts.
 The corticospinal tracts are on the anterior surface of the pyramids.
 These tracts transport motor signals that originated in the precentral gyrus and travelled through the internal capsule to the medulla oblongata and pyramids.
 Extrapyramidal tracts are those motor tracts that do not traverse the medullary pyramids.

 At the pyramids' most caudal end, the corticospinal axons decussate (or cross over) the midline and continue down the spinal cord on the contralateral side.
 The fibers that decussated will go down the lateral corticospinal tract while the fibers that did not decussate will travel down the anterior corticospinal tract.
 Nearly 90 percent of the fibers decussate and travel down the lateral corticospinal tract while the other 10 percent travels down the anterior corticospinal tract.

 Decussation

 The two pyramids contain the motor fibers that pass from the brain to the medulla oblongata and spinal cord.
 These are the corticobulbar and corticospinal fibers that make up the pyramidal tracts.

 About 90% of these fibers leave the pyramids in successive bundles and decussate (cross over) in the anterior median fissure of the medulla oblongata as the pyramidal decussation or motor decussation.
 Having crossed over at the middle line, they pass down in the posterior part of the lateral funiculus as the lateral corticospinal tract.
 The other 10% of the fibers stay uncrossed in the anterior corticospinal tract.
 The pyramidal decussation marks the border between the spinal cord and the medulla oblongata.

 Function

-The medullary pyramids contain the motor fibers of the pyramidal tracts – the corticospinal and corticobulbar tracts.
+The medullary pyramids contain the motor fibers of the pyramidal tracts – the corticospinal and corticobulbar tracts, which are responsible for movement of muscles.